Bhavisha56/Chatting-App-using-java/README.md

-# Chatting-App-using-java
+# Quiz App using Java
+Quiz app using javax.swing.
-Chatting app using javax.swing and socket programming Made by Bhavisha
+Made by Bhavisha